Paul-ms-dot/Demo-code/README.md

- Multi-Process and Multi-Thread Program
+ Multi-Process and Multi-Thread code

-This C program demonstrates process and thread creation using POSIX `fork()` and `pthread` libraries.
+This simple C code demonstrates process and thread creation using POSIX `fork()` and `pthread` libraries.
 The program spawns multiple processes, with each process creating several threads, which print their Process ID (PID) and Thread ID (TID).

  Features